Network tap: Port mirroring

 Another method to monitor networks is to use port mirroring (called "SPAN", for Switched Port Analyzer, by vendors such as Cisco, and given other names, such MLXe telemetry by Brocade Communications and other vendors)(also known as MIRROR port) or a monitoring protocol such as TZSP on routers and switches.
 This is a low-cost alternative to network taps and solves many of the same problems.
 However, not all routers and switches support port mirroring, and, on those that do, using port mirroring can affect the performance of the router or switch.
 These technologies may also be subject to the problem with full-duplex described elsewhere in this article, and there are often limits for the router or switch on how many pass-through sessions can be monitored, or how many monitor ports (generally two) can monitor a given session.

 Often, when the SPAN port is overloaded, packets will be dropped before reaching the monitoring device.
 There is also the possibility of losing some of the error packets that may be causing problems.
-If this data is not sent to the monitoring device because it is dropped, it is impossible to troubleshoot, no matter how advanced a device that may be used.
+If this data is not sent to the monitoring device because it is dropped, it is impossible to troubleshoot, no matter how advanced the device that is used.

 Promiscuous sniffer

-This tapping method consists in enabling promiscuous mode on the device that is used for the monitoring and attaching it to a network hub.
+This tapping method consists of enabling promiscuous mode on the device that is used for the monitoring and attaching it to a network hub.
 This works well with older LAN technologies such as 10BASE2, FDDI, and Token Ring.
-On such networks, any host can automatically see what all other hosts were doing by enabling promiscuous mode.
+On such networks, any host can automatically see what all other hosts are doing by enabling promiscuous mode.
 However, modern switched network technologies create point-to-point links between pairs of devices, making it impossible to tap network traffic with this method.